 Passwords aren’t infallible, sadly.
 Some would argue they’re a pretty weak way to protect your devices, in fact.
 So, take things up a notch, and encrypt your data to make it unreadable by others.

-Most operating systems, including Windows (8.1 and up) and OS X, include an encryption system, but you need to make sure it’s enabled.
-You can also choose to pick your own software and do it manually — we’re fans of VeraCrypt, and AxCrypt also gets good reports.
+Most operating systems, including Windows and MacOS, include an encryption system, but you need to make sure it’s enabled.
+You can also choose to pick your own software and do it manually.
+We’ve used VeraCrypt for years, and AxCrypt also gets good reports.
 You can encrypt your entire drive, or only those files with sensitive data.

 The same applies to phones and tablets.
-Encryption is enabled as soon as you choose a passcode on iOS, and is straightforward on Android, so make sure you do it long before you get to the airport.
+Encryption is enabled as soon as you choose a passcode on iOS, and is straightforward to do on Android if it’s not enabled by default, so make sure you do it long before you get to the airport.

 Use Monitoring Software